PaperMC/PaperDocs/source/server/configuration.rst

 * **description**: Disables the suffocation check the server performs before teleporting a player.
-* **note**: While useful to keep your players out of walls, leaving this feature on may enable players to teleport through solid materials by logging out in specific locations.
+* **note**: While useful to keep your players out of walls, leaving this feature on may allow players to teleport through solid materials by logging out in specific locations.

 optimize-explosions
 ~~~~~~~~~~~~~~~~~~~
 * **default**: false
 * **description**: Instructs the server to cache entity lookups during an
   explosion, rather than recalculating throughout the process.
+This
+  speeds up explosions significantly.

 portal-search-radius
 ~~~~~~~~~~~~~~~~~~~~